 Michaelswood is a 12 acre woodland in Aith with many picnic facilities and woodland walks.
 For children there is Captain Blackbeards Pirate ship and other child friendly sites to explore.
 Enjoy the Philosophers' Trail or the lovely views from the top of the woodland overlooking Aith and Aith's Voe.

 Muness Castle is the most northerly castle in the British Isles; built for Lawrence Bruce in 1598.
 It takes the form of a tower house with circular towers and it has retained a number of fine architectural details.
 Open access.

 Walk around this spectacular island and witness the amazing cliffs of 'Da Noup', home to thousands of seabirds.
 Access by inflatable boat from Bressay.
 No dogs allowed.
-Open mid April - end August, closed Monday and Thursday.
+Open 25th April - 31st August 2017, 1000-1700 (closed Monday and Thursday).

 Built by Patrick Stewart, Earl of Orkney, in 1600.
 In use for only a very short time the castle fell into disrepair after his execution in 1615, but remains still stand impressively by Scalloway harbour.
 Open to the public.
 Key available from the Scalloway Museum.
 Open access.

 Shetland's most accessible seabird colony.
 Puffins and seabirds easily seen.
 Phone for information about Sumburgh Head and our other Shetland reserves, Fetlar, Mousa and Loch of Spiggie.
 Open all year.